slr71/notes/de-install/sobs.md

 The results of these commands are stored in the `docker-sobs-data` repository in GitLab, along with a Dockerfile that is used to generate the data container image.
 Please refer to this repository for more information.

+## Create the Grouper configuration container for SOBS.

+This step was relatively simple although a bit time-consuming.
+It involved ensuring that all of the relevant configuration settings were present in the `group_vars` file for SOBS and creating a Jenkins job to build the image.
+To create the Jenkins job, I simply copied the Grouper configuration image job for the `de-2` environment and changed the default values of the build parameters.
+This new job still pushes the image to the CyVerse private Docker registry, so I pulled the image to my workstation, retagged it, and pushed it to the SOBS private Docker registry.